Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/first_time_setup.rst

 If you need help any any point in this section, please contact |compute1-getting-started-contact|.

-Before proceeding, log on to Compute1 and make sure you are in your :code:`$HOME` directory.
+Before proceeding, log on to Compute1:

 .. code-block:: console